 As discussed above, there are a number of different concerns to factor in when considering hosting a party or gathering where alcohol is served.
 But, with the correct information and approach, you can better prepare for hosting a gathering at your home.
 Here is what you need to know about adding extra protection for your event.

 A question we often hear is, “What is host liquor liability?”
-Specifically, this means that the host of a gathering or party where alcohol is served can be held liable for any damages (bodily injury or property damage and involving third parties) that arise as a result of the event.
-This is often covered, but not in every situation.
-It is important to know if you have this on your policy.
+Specifically, this means that the host of a gathering or party where alcohol is served can be held liable for any damages (bodily or property and involving third parties) that arise as a result of the event.
+Simply put, the host is understood to be responsible.

-However, a few different insurance avenues can help mitigate the risk associated with hosting a party: Social Host Liquor Liability Insurance, Liquor Liability Insurance (if charging for alcohol), and an Umbrella Insurance Policy can all help reduce the risk of a large out-of-pocket expense/liability.
-Obtaining a Certificate of Insurance with additional insured status for any hired caterer or bartender.
+However, a few different insurance avenues can help mitigate the risk associated with hosting a party: Social Host Liquor Liability Insurance, Liquor Liability Insurance, and an Umbrella Insurance Policy can all help reduce risk.

-- Social Host Liability Insurance is a short-term policy that can be put in place to help add coverage and protection for the party’s host.
-This type of short-term policy can help supplement the homeowners insurance when host liquor is not automatically included and provide coverage related to the serving of alcohol.
+- Social Host Liability Insurance is a short-term policy that can be put in place to help add extra coverage and protection for the party’s host.
+This type of short-term policy can help supplement the homeowners insurance and provide extra coverage related to the serving of alcohol.

 - Liquor Liability Insurance is a short-term commercial policy that hired professionals should hold when serving alcohol.
 If you are hiring any vendors at your party: bartenders, caterers, and the like, they should all hold liquor liability insurance.
-You will want to check this beforehand by requesting a certificate of insurance with additional insured status.
+You will want to check this beforehand.
 Liquor Liability Insurance helps protect the vendors from liability associated with the event.

-- Umbrella Policies are liability policies that many individuals purchase to provide additional insurance on top or in excess of their homeowners policy covers.
+- Umbrella Policies are larger policies that many individuals purchase to provide supplemental insurance on top of their homeowners policy covers.
 While not specific to hosting a party or gathering where alcohol is served, Umbrella Policies are designed to provide the homeowner an extra layer of protection.
 For more information about Umbrella Policies, see our article here on The Importance of an Umbrella Policy.

 Next Steps for Hosting A Party